surgical-vision/REIM-NeRF/README.md

 You can download a copy of the corresponding MICCAI-23 paper from [here](https://link.springer.com/chapter/10.1007/978-3-031-43996-4_51)

 **Important**
-Model weights for every model in the paper will be added soon.
+Model weights for every model in the paper have been uploaded.

+pre-processed trajectory files to aid with rendering without needed to download an processed c3vd will be uploaded soon.
 The repository contains code migrated from internal projects.
 Should you have any issues running the scripts or recreating results, please open an issue.

 ### Paper's Abstract